Synopsis_Basic Ordering Agreement Sustainment Track (BOAST) Program

 Quick Summary

-The BOAST program seeks to establish BOAs with qualified sources for Class IX supplies, which include repair parts, components, kits, assemblies, subassemblies, and reparable/consumable items for all Army equipment (excluding medical-peculiar parts).
-Class IX is categorized into subclasses such as Air, Ground Support Materiel, Tactical Vehicles, Missiles, Weapons, and Aircraft Engines.
-A BOA is a written instrument of understanding, not a contract, that contains pre-negotiated terms to expedite future orders.
+The BOAST program focuses on Class IX supplies, which include repair parts, components, kits, assemblies, subassemblies, and reparable/consumable items for all Army equipment, excluding medical-peculiar parts.
+Class IX is further categorized into subclasses such as Air, Ground Support Materiel, Administrative Vehicles, Electronics, Tactical Vehicles, Missiles, Weapons, Special Weapons, Industrial Materiel, and Aircraft Engines.

 Contract Details